hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 ## 3. No Instant Noodle Architecture yet :(

 Unfortunately, I can't think of any multi-task architecture that can be used everywhere.
-In Computer Vision, for example, we have ResNet50 [(He et al. 2015)][resnet] as a go-to *Instant Noodle*.
 In this section, I will discuss the pros and cons of commonly used architectures for Multi-Task Learning (especially in Computer Vision tasks).

 [resnet]: https://arxiv.org/abs/1512.03385